 I can help you to make sense of identity and relationship issues; of life events and experiences - past and present; to recognise and challenge thought and behaviour patterns and gain a new perspective; or to help you find ways of coping with difficulties that you might be facing.
 This can lead to greater self-trust, confidence and self-esteem and also promote the discovery of a more authentic, empowered and accepting sense of yourself.

-I offer one-one, open-ended therapy.
+I offer face-to-face and online, open-ended therapy.
 Sessions are 50 minutes long and, once agreed, on the same day/time each week.

 Training, qualifications & experience